By Bill Buell July 12, 2015

 DeBrito continues to think of her interest in guns primarily as an outlet for competition, not in terms of self-defense.

-“For me it’s a hobby, but I also think that people should learn how to use a gun, and they should at least shoot a gun once in their life,” she said.
+“For me it’s a hobby.
+I also think that people should learn how to use a gun.
+They should at least shoot a gun once in their life,” she said.
 “Even if it’s a little scary for them, I would encourage women to learn more about it and learn the safety behind handling a gun.
 It’s really not that scary.

 Lightfoot has designed The Well Armed Woman not to be a political organization.